3dreamengine/3DreamEngine/README.md

 dream.autoExposure_enabled = false        -- enables auto exposure which adapts the exposure to the current view dream.autoExposure_resolution = 128       -- temporary canvas resolution
-dream.autoExposureTargetBrightness = 0.333-- target screen brightness to normalize to
+dream.autoExposure_targetBrightness = 0.25-- target screen brightness to normalize to
-dream.autoExposureAdaptionFactor = 1.0    -- higher values reduce the range of adaption
-dream.autoExposure_interval = 1 / 15      -- samples per second, with smaller apadtion speed these can be reduced
+dream.autoExposure_interval = 1 / 15      -- samples per second
-dream.autoExposure_adaptionSpeed = 0.1    -- speed of adaption
+dream.autoExposure_adaptionSpeed = 0.4    -- speed of adaption

 dream.sky_enabled = true                  -- enable sky, also disables hdri sphere if set dream.sky_hdri = false                    -- dont use the generaded sky, use an image instead.
 Should be a hdr format